EeroAnt/CubeDraftSimulator/README.md

 8 normal packs of 15 per player, we need 120 cards per player.
 120*player_count/18 rounded up tells how many structured packs to build and the rest are made from the leftovers.

-The packs are distributed to a dict of players as lists of dicts where the first list is the commander pack and the rest are normal packs.
-This is then dumbep into json.

 ### The drafting
 Everyone "opens" their packs at the same time, picks a card and passes the rest to the next player.
 A player can see the next pack only after making the pick and passing the rest of the pack before.
 After the each pack of the round has been drafted, new packs are "opened" and the order of players is reversed.
 This countinues from the commander pack throughout all 8 "normal" packs.
 I have made a very crude mock up of what the UI for the drafting could look like:
 ![](https://github.com/EeroAnt/CubeDraftSimulator/blob/main/Documentation/First_draft.png)